- Assistant Professor

 Ph.D.
 Harvard University, 2012

 I am a historian of the modern Middle East.
 I am also an adjunct faculty member in the Department of Near Eastern Languages and Civilization and an affiliate of the Jackson School's Middle East Center.
 In my research and teaching, I focus on the politics, society and economy of twentieth-century Iraq and the broader Persian Gulf region, as well as Middle Eastern urban history.
-In addition to specialized courses on these topics, I offer general introductory courses on the modern Middle East, including a survey of the Middle East since 1800 and a seminar on primary sources in Middle Eastern identity and politics designed for history majors.
-In Spring 2014, I will offer a graduate seminar (course description here).
-In my previous positions at Harvard University as a graduate-student instructor and, subsequently, a postdoctoral fellow, I received two certificates of distinction in teaching in 2011 and 2012.
+In addition to specialized courses on these topics, I offer general introductory courses on the modern Middle East, including a survey of the Middle East since the nineteenth century.

 My research has been funded by, among others, the American Historical Association, the UW Royalty Research Fund, and the Institute of Historical Research, University of London.
 I have published articles in the Journal of Urban History and Comparative Studies of South Asia, Africa and the Middle East.
 My pedagogy has been recognized with three teaching and mentorship awards.
 I am on the board of the American Academic Research Institute in Iraq.

 Up-to-date information on my research and publications, as well as links to my work, may be found on my Academia.edu profile.